boristsr/GameServersCloudFormationTemplates/CloudFormation/RedOrchestra/Readme.md

 ## Linux Notes

 - This fully starts, however steam auth doesn't work.
 I believe this is something to do with the app and SteamCMD.
 Many others have complained on forums of similar issues.
 If anyone has a solution, let me know.
+- SteamGuard will break this script.
+Setup a new steam account with a complex password and disable steamguard 2FA.

 ## Windows Notes

 - Currently this works correctly, but there are manual steps that haven't been scripted yet.
+- SteamGuard will break this script.
+Setup a new steam account with a complex password and disable steamguard 2FA.
 - I never scripted an auto-start, or service method for the game as I ran out of time, and didn't script the steam login either.

 1. Install full steam client (downloaded automatically to c:\games)